holleland/MAT930/readme.md

 This repository contains the code used in the self selected topic of Sondre Hølleland, during his phd education at the University of Bergen.
-Due to corona pandemic, the seminar was held digitally and Sondre decided to record his seminar.
+Due to corona pandemic, the seminar was held digitally on zoom and Sondre decided to record his seminar.
 You find the slides in the presentation folder and all the code used in the Code folder.
-The images of the presenation was downloaded primarily from [pixabay.com](htps://pixabay.com) with licences with no attribution required and free commerial use.
+The images of the presenation were downloaded primarily from [pixabay.com](htps://pixabay.com) with licences with no attribution required and free commerial use.